-Professional fix-and-flip operators do not have a lead problem.
-They have a fit problem.
+Professional fix-and-flip operators and real estate investors don’t have a lead volume problem.
+They have a lead fit problem.

 That distinction matters more now than it did a few years ago.
 In looser markets, operators could often absorb more inefficiency.
 They could tolerate broader targeting, noisier lead sources, and a higher percentage of low-fit inquiries because there was more room for waste inside the model.
 In tighter conditions, that tolerance disappears.
 Every dollar spent on the wrong seller, the wrong geography, or the wrong property type has a clearer cost.